egor-kouchnarev/homebrew-passphrase/README.md

 # homebrew-passphrase

-A command-line random [passphrase](https://xkcd.com/936/) generator.
+An on-device, command-line random [passphrase](https://xkcd.com/936/) generator.

 ### Logic

-Uses the [EFF Large Wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) (7,776 words) to return a random 4-word passphrase.
-Accepts an optional length argument within the range of 2 to 16.
+Returns a random 4-word passphrase from the [EFF Large Wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) (7,776 words).
+Accepts an optional word count argument within the range of 2 to 16.
 More information on the dictionary can be found [here](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).

 ## Usage